philbooth/vagueTime.js/README.md

 heavily supported by unit tests.
 Vague time strings
 can be returned in
+Brazilian Portuguese,
+Chinese,
+Danish,
+Dutch,
 English,
+French,
 German,
-French,
-Dutch,
-Danish,
 Japanese,
-Korean,
-Chinese or
+Korean or
-Brazilian Portuguese.
+Spanish.

 ## What alternative libraries are there?